matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 **Image Tag Names**

-- The hash values of images are referred to by 'tag' names.
+- The hash values of images referred to by 'tag' names.

 **Image Tag Names**